Help! There Are So Many Centipedes In And Around My Katy Home

 Garden centipedes, also called garden symphylans, have long, worm-like, clear-colored bodies with many legs.
 However, they belong to the same subphylum (Myriapoda) and look like centipedes; they are technically not centipedes.

 Centipedes and millipedes in Fort Worth affect gardens differently.
-Many centipede species are beneficial because they feed on spiders and small insects in gardens, whereas millipedes feed on stems and leaves of plant seedlings.
+Many centipede species are beneficial because they feed on spiders and small insects in gardens, whereas millipedes feed on the stems and leaves of plant seedlings.
 House centipedes are carnivorous and do not eat plants; however, there is an exception.

 Garden centipedes are not carnivores, but omnivores.
 This centipede-like arthropod feeds on parts of growing plants in contact with the soil and decaying plants.
 If you see these crawling, multi-leg, clear-bodied, worm-like creatures in your garden, you need centipede pest control from All-Safe Pest & Termite to protect your plants.